fgnt/graph_pit/README.md

 ## Installation

-Make sure to have PyTorch installed.
 You can install this package from GitHub:

 ```shell
 pip install git+https://github.com/fgnt/graph_pit.git